metafacture/metafacture-tutorial/07_Processing_MARC.md

 "1080278184","Renfro Valley Kentucky Rainer H. Schmeissner",""
 ```

 In the fix above we mapped the 245-field to the title, and iterated over every subfield with the help of the list-bind and the `?`- wildcard.
-.
 The ISBN is in the 020-field.
 Because MARC records can contain one or more 020 fields we created an isbn array with add_arrayy and added the values using the isbn.$append syntax.
 Next we turned the isbn array back into a comma separated string using the join_field fix.
 As last step we deleted all the fields we didn’t need in the output with the `retain` syntax.

+Different versions of MARC-Serialization need different workflows: e.g. h[ere see an example of Aseq-Marc Files that are transformed to marcxml.](https://test.metafacture.org/playground/?flux=%22https%3A//raw.githubusercontent.com/LibreCat/Catmandu-MARC/dev/t/rug01.aleph%22%0A%7C+open-http%0A%7C+as-lines%0A%7C+decode-aseq%0A%7C+merge-same-ids%0A%7C+encode-marcxml%0A%7C+print%0A%3B)

 In this post we demonstrated how to process MARC data.
 In the next post we will show some examples how catmandu typically can be used to process library data.

 ## Excercise.

-# TODO_ Add example that transforms aleph sequential.
-Also open ticket, that enables the transformation.
+TODO: ADD some examples for MARC, e.g. the examples from our last workshop.

 Next lesson: [08 Harvest data with OAI-PMH](./08_Harvest_data_with_OAI-PMH.md)